 Why Europe Remains the Heartland

-Trance music was born in European clubs — Frankfurt's Omen, Amsterdam's Roxy, London's Gatecrasher, Berlin's Tresor.
+Trance music was born in European clubs — Frankfurt's Omen, Amsterdam's Roxy, Sheffield's Gatecrasher (at The Republic), Berlin's Tresor.
 Three decades later, the continent remains the centre of the global trance club scene, not just because of history but because European club culture has maintained an infrastructure — late licences, dedicated trance nights, appreciative audiences — that sustains the music in a way few other regions match.

 The clubs in this guide represent different aspects of what European trance culture offers: historic venues where the music made its name, contemporary spaces that have become new institutions, and cities that have emerged as unexpected centres of trance devotion.
 Whether you are planning a specific trance pilgrimage or simply want to experience the music in the best possible context, these are the places to know.